EzioTheDeadPoet/SME-FT-/README.md

   - If you have issues on how to use it look [here](https://github.com/Mutagen-Modding/Synthesis/wiki/Typical-Usage).
 - To Launch the game select SKSE in MO2 and hit launch, there you can also create MO2 shortcuts to automatically launch linked binaries trough MO2.
 - Your MO2 Setup is now ready to start modding/ playing the most barebone PC friendly Skyrim experience.
+- If you plan to run DynDOLOD don't forget to grab the resources from the official modpage and if available the dependencies for your weather mods and the likes.
 - When adding Mods look out for possible incompatibilities and the [Notes](#notes) sections below.

 **Don't try to play the `SME(FT) - Installation` Profile since it is a dummy profile, for me to compile the list.**